 In fact, the approach you successfully apply in Delhi might not even work that well when you move down to Bangalore.
 All of this might sound very complicated, but India is complicated.
 It is also soon to be the third largest economy in the world and cannot be ignored simply because it isn’t easy.

-You will not only need patience, you will probably also need investment and cashflow.
+Not only will you need patience, but you will probably also need investment and cash flow.
 Return on investment might take longer than you originally planned, and you will need the financial courage to stick with it for the long-run.
 (You might also at some point need the courage to decide that your India venture just hasn’t worked…).

 These top ten tips are not really in any particular order of importance.
 Don’t think that you can use this list as a shopping list from which you can buy some and ignore the others.
 All nine tips form a holistic whole.
 All are important.

 Global Business culture runs India cultural awareness training and market-entry strategy workshops for clients on a regular basis.
 Although our clients vary in size, sector and level of maturity with regard to India, they all have one thing in common – they recognise that India is different and can be difficult if not approached in the right way.